 ovary syndrome may contribute.

 Many drugs make your eyes dry, or at least feel dry.
-These include
+These include proton pump inhibitors such as

 Most people using lots of medications will have irritable eyes.